paullalonde/macos-parallels-gitlab-runner-playbook/README.md

 #### Ansible Controller

-- Either the Command Line Developer Tools or Xcode need to be installed.
+- On macOS, either the Command Line Developer Tools or Xcode need to be installed.
+- The provisioning script might work on other UNIX-like systems including Linux, but hasn't been tested.
 - Ansible
 - jq

 #### Ansible Nodes

 - A somewhat up-to-date version of macOS.
+  Provisioning was tested on Catalina, Big Sur, and Monterey.
 - Either the Command Line Developer Tools or Xcode need to be installed.
 - An Administrator account (i.e. capable of `sudo`) with a known password.
 - Parallels Desktop 17 (Pro or Business edition, ie $$)